softpeak007/mission-control-ai/LANDING_PAGE.md

 # 🌌 MISSION CONTROL AI
 ### *The Autonomous Computational Venture Engine & Multi-Agent Startup Synthesizer*

-Welcome to the official hackathon and investor-preview landing copy for **Mission Control AI**—a high-fidelity, high-tempo workspace designed to turn loose ideas into vetted startup roadmaps, monetization models, and investment briefs in less than 15 seconds.
+Welcome to the official hackathon and investor-preview landing copy for **Mission Control AI**—a high-fidelity, high-tempo workspace designed to turn loose ideas into vetted startup roadmaps, monetization models, and investment briefs in Mission Control AI transforms a single business goal into a validated startup blueprint using specialized AI agents, consensus reasoning, and investor-grade analysis.
 ---

 ## 🚀 HERO SECTION